St. Francis County, Arkansas: Politics

 The Republican Party and Union Labor Party merged for the 1888 election and nominated a multiracial slate of candidates against the all-white Democratic slate.
 On September 4, Paul M. Cobbs, a white Democrat, shot at men guarding the precinct ballot box and wounded seven.
 The Republican-Union Labor ticket won the county elections.
 The Union Labor Party's gubernatorial and Arkansas's 1st congressional district candidates also won St. Francis County.

 The Federal Bureau of Prisons Federal Correctional Complex, Forrest City is in Forrest City.

-A portion of St. Francis County is represented in the Arkansas State Senate by Republican Ronald R. Caldwell.
+A portion of St. Francis County is represented in the Arkansas Senate by Republican Ronald R. Caldwell.

 In presidential elections, St. Francis County generally votes Democratic.
 Following Reconstruction and disenfranchisement of black voters at the turn of the century, the county voted Democratic in every election since 1896, other than 1900 (William McKinley), 1908 (William Howard Taft), and 1968 (George Wallace).

 By the late 1960s, white conservatives began to shift into the Republican Party, and St. Francis County was carried by Richard Nixon in 1972 amidst a national landslide.
 In 1984, Ronald Reagan carried the county in his landslide reelection.
 The county has voted Democratic in every subsequent presidential election, albeit be narrowing margins in recent years.
 In 2024, Kamala Harris narrowly won the county by 44 votes.